 Based on the Ontario land transfer tax rates, the rebate will cover the full tax amount up to a maximum home purchase price of $368,333.
 For homes with purchase prices over $368,333, homebuyers will qualify for the maximum rebate, but will still owe the remainder of their land transfer tax.
 If you are buying your home with your spouse, but only one of you qualifies for this rebate, you can still receive 50% of the rebate.

-If you qualify, Deeded can help you file the necessary paperwork to get the rebate.
-Contact our team and we can help you get started on the process to claim you’re rebates immediately.
+If you qualify, Deeded can connect you with one of our independent real estate lawyers who can help you file the necessary paperwork to get the rebate.
+Contact our team and we can help you get started on the process to claim your rebates immediately.

 Important note: This article is not Legal Advice.
 No one should act, or refrain from acting, based solely upon the materials provided on this website, any hypertext links or other general information without first seeking appropriate legal or other professional advice.